operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_csv.md

 has already generated a CSV manifest you want to use as a base, supply its version to --from-version.
 Otherwise the SDK will scaffold a new CSV manifest.

-The --make-manifests flag directs the generator to create a 'manifests' directory intended to hold your latest operator manifests.
+The --make-manifests flag directs the generator to create a bundle manifests directory intended to hold your latest operator manifests.
 This flag is true by default.

-More information on manifests: https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md#operator-bundle-overview
+More information on bundles:
+https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md#operator-bundle-overview

 Flags that change project default paths: